438540258/learngit/readme.txt

-git is a liushanshan control system1111. liushanshan is a bad girl2222 we are family liushanshan is a good girl.333 shanying is baby.4444
+git is a liushanshan control system liushanshan is a bad girl we are family liushanshan is a good girl. shanying is baby.
-55555
-666